 Lerner: What is the mission/goal of your student group?

-Lerner: What is your best memory from this student group?
+Lerner: What is your best memory or proudest moment from this student group?

 Lerner: What is unique about your student group?